jongacnik/aml-gdoc-server/Readme.md

 # aml-gdoc-server

+FORK: Modified to read creds from an .env file for deploy to heroku.
+Very raw, just using this for personal needs.

 This is a simple way to retrieve Google Docs written in the [ArchieML](http://archieml.org/) format as json for web apps.
 It was created for the Quartz things team, which uses it as part of our build process to streamline the editing of our work.